 5. Exercises Professional Judgement

 At KPMG, we’ll look to you to provide solutions.
-We will give you the autonomy to make decisions, and it’s the ability to analyse information and provide your solution clearly and confidently that we’re really looking for.
-Do you:
+We will give you the autonomy to make decisions.
+So we need to be sure you have the ability to analyse information and provide your solution with clarity and confidence.

 - See the key issues and then tackle them in a rational and logical manner?